automorphism88/snapper-refresh-qgroup/README.md

 the author with dash as `/bin/sh`.
 However, it must be run as root, since root privileges are required for qgroup assignments.
-It assumes that snapper config files can be found in the standard `/etc/snapper/configs` directory; if they are located elsewhere, the `CONFIG_DIR` readonly variable defined at the top of the script can be modified appropriately.
+It assumes that snapper config files can be found in the standard `/etc/snapper/configs` directory; if they are located elsewhere, the `SNAPPER_CONFIG_DIR` environment variable can be set to the correct directory, or the `DEFAULT_CONFIG_DIR` readonly variable set at the top of the script can be modified.